Rider Tavern

 The Rider Tavern (also Rider's Hotel or Old North Charlton Inn) is an historic tavern on Stafford Street in the Northside Village Historic District of Charlton, Massachusetts.
-The tavern, now a large three story wood-frame building, was built c.
-1797, and was for many years an important stop on the stagecoach road.
+The tavern, now a large three story wood-frame building, was built in 1797, and was for many years an important stop on the stagecoach road.
 It is owned by the Charlton Historical Society, and open for guided tours in the summer and special events.

 The building was listed on the National Register of Historic Places in 1976, and included in the Northside Village Historic District in 1977.